apietrelli/myVCF/docs/install.rst

 sqlite
 ^^^^^^

-The storage of VCF data has been implemented by using :code:`sqlite` as backend database.
+The storage of VCF file has been implemented by using :code:`sqlite` as the backend database.
 This cross-platform solution allows the end-user to workaround some complex configuration setups which are mandatory with other database system.

-Please following this instructions to install :code:`sqlite` depending on your operating system
+Please follow these instructions to install :code:`sqlite` according to your operating system

 **Unix (Ubuntu/Debian system)/MAC**